Frilled lizard: Description

 The distinctive frill is a flap of skin that extends from the head and neck and contains several folded ridges.
-When fully extended, the frill is disc-shaped and can reach over four times the length of the animal's torso in diameter.
-Otherwise it wraps around the body.
-The frill is laterally symmetrical; the right and left sides are attached at the bottom in a V-shape, and cartilage-like connective tissue (Grey’s cartilage) connects the top ends to each side of the head near the ear openings.
-The frill is supported by rod-like hyoid bones, and is spread out by movements of these bones, the lower jaw and Grey’s cartilage.
+When fully extended, the frill is disc-shaped and can reach over four times the length of the animal's torso in diameter, or around 30 cm across.
+When not extended, the frill wraps around the body, like a cape over the neck and shoulders.
+The frill is laterally symmetrical; the right and left sides are attached at the bottom in a V-shape, and cartilage-like connective tissue (Grey's cartilage) connects the top ends to each side of the head near the ear openings.
+The frill is supported by rod-like hyoid bones, and is spread out by movements of these bones, the lower jaw and Grey's cartilage.
 This structure mainly functions as a threat display to predators and for communication between individuals.
 It can also act as camouflage when folded, but this is unlikely to have been a consequence of selection pressure.
 The frill may be capable of working like a directional microphone, allowing them to better hear sounds directly in front of them but not around them.
 There is no evidence for other suggested functions, such as food storage, gliding or temperature regulation.